-Reinstatement methods are listed in Appendix A2.10 Table A2.6. - 4) Permitted materials and layer thickness are specified in Appendices A1, A2, A5, A9, A11 and A12. - 5) Where the Authority is aware of a carriageway that is either composite or rigid, the detail of construction (i.e. existence of reinforcement, etc.) should be recorded as a Special Engineering Difficulty on the SRWR.
-Where the Undertaker discovers the existence of such construction which has not been recorded previously, they should inform the appropriate Authority. - 6) Where the Authority knows of any site with high sulphate levels, dangerous toxins or contaminants it should advise Undertakers in advance of the works so that appropriate measures may be taken.
-Ideally this information should be stored on the SRWR (as a Special Engineering Difficulty for dangerous toxins and contaminants) where it is available to all Undertakers and Authorities.
+- S7.1.1.7 If the Undertaker is not informed of an unusual method of construction prior to the commencement of works, but encounters these during the works, they should inform the Authority immediately so that an appropriate reinstatement method can be mutually agreed. - S7.1.1.8 Where the Authority knows of any site with high sulphate levels, dangerous toxins or contaminants it should advise Undertakers in advance of the works so that appropriate measures may be taken.
+Ideally this information should be stored on the Scottish Road Works Register (as a Special Engineering Difficulty for dangerous toxins and contaminants) where it is available to all Undertakers and Authorities.
 Similarly where an Undertaker discovers any dangerous toxins or contaminants in the ground, it should inform the Local Authority such that they can update the register.

 The excavation and concrete road slab shall be reinstated to a permanent standard at the first visit.
-The bituminous overlay shall not be laid until the cured road slab has achieved a crushing strength of 25N/mm2.
+The bituminous overlay shall not be laid until the cured road slab has achieved a minimum crushing strength of 25 N/mm2.

-S7.1.2 Method B - Permanent Binder Course Reinstatement
+S7.1.3 Method B - Permanent Binder Course Reinstatement

-Not applicable
+Not applicable.

-S7.1.3 Method C - Permanent Base Reinstatement
+S7.1.4 Method C - Permanent Base Reinstatement

-Not applicable
+Not applicable.

-S7.1.4 Method D - Permanent Sub-base Reinstatement
+S7.1.5 Method D - Permanent Sub-base Reinstatement

-- 1) The backfill and sub-base shall be reinstated to a permanent standard at the first visit. - 2) The concrete road slab and overlay (if existing) shall be reinstated, for the interim period only, with a bound material.
-The interim surfacing shall be a bound material to a thickness of 100 mm or 50 mm as shown in Appendices A5.0 to A6.3. - 3) On the second visit, all interim materials shall be removed to the top of the sub-base and a permanent concrete road slab reinstated.
-The road slab shall be in accordance with Sections S7.3.1 and S7.3.4.
-Any overlay may be reinstated, to an interim standard, in accordance with the relevant requirements of Section S6.1.3. - 4) Any interim overlay shall be removed at a later date, to the top of the concrete road slab, and a permanent overlay reinstated.
+S7.1.5.1 The backfill and sub-base shall be reinstated to a permanent standard at the first visit.

+- S7.1.5.2 The concrete road slab and overlay (if existing) shall be reinstated, for the interim period only, with a bound material.
+The interim surfacing shall be a bound material to a thickness of 100 mm or 50 mm as shown in Appendix A5 and Appendix A6. - S7.1.5.3 On the second visit, all interim materials shall be removed to the top of the sub-base and a permanent concrete road slab reinstated.
+The road slab shall be in accordance with Sections S7.3.2 and S7.3.5.
+Any overlay may be reinstated, to an interim standard, in accordance with the relevant requirements of Section S6.1.4. - S7.1.5.4 Any interim overlay shall be removed at a later date, to the top of the concrete road slab, and a permanent overlay reinstated.

-S7.1.5 Method E - Permanent Reinstatement incorporating Interim Surface Overlay
+S7.1.6 Method E - Permanent Reinstatement incorporating Interim Surface Overlay

-- 1) Any bituminous surface overlay may be reinstated, to an interim standard, in accordance with the relevant requirements of Section S6.1.3. - Any interim bituminous overlay shall be removed at a later date, to the top of the concrete road slab, and a permanent bituminous overlay reinstated.
+- S7.1.6.1 Any bituminous surface overlay may be reinstated, to an interim standard, in accordance with the relevant requirements of Section S6.1.4. - S7.1.6.2 Any interim bituminous overlay shall be removed at a later date, to the top of the concrete road slab, and a permanent bituminous overlay reinstated.

-\$7.2 Sub-base Reinstatement
+S7.2 Sub-base Reinstatement

-- 1) In a rigid road, the sub-base is deemed to be any layer of imported granular or cement bound material existing immediately below the base of the concrete road slab.
-Where such a sub-base layer exists, a similar or equivalent material shall be laid to match the existing thickness subject to a minimum thickness of 150 mm. - 2) Permitted options are shown in Appendix A5. subject to the following exceptions:
+- S7.2.1.1 In a rigid road, the sub-base is deemed to be any layer of imported granular or cement bound material existing immediately below the base of the concrete road slab.
+Where such a sub-base layer exists, a similar or equivalent material shall be laid to match the existing thickness subject to a minimum thickness of 150 mm. - S7.2.1.2 Permitted options are shown in Appendix A5, subject to the following exceptions:

-S7.2.1 Small Reinstatements
+S7.2.2 Small Reinstatements

-A CBGM B sub-base of 150 mm thickness may be used in small excavations and narrow trenches regardless of whether the existing sub-base is cement bound.
+A CBGM B sub-base of 150 mm thickness may be used in small excavations and narrow trenches regardless of whether the existing subbase is cement bound.

-S7.2.2 Alternative Reinstatement Materials
+S7.2.3 Alternative Reinstatement Materials